rsdoiel/antenna/journalism.md

 ---

-## Streets Are For Everyone hosted their Annual ‘Finish the Ride And Finsh the Run’event to promote road saftey
+## Streets Are For Everyone hosted their Annual ‘Finish the Ride And Finsh the Run’ event to promote road saftey

 date: 2024-11-04, from: The Canyon News (COC Student Newspaper)

 <p>California has one of the highest rates of pedestrian-vehicle accidents in the&#8230;</p>
-<p>The post <a href="https://canyonsnews.com/finsh-he-ride/">Streets Are For Everyone hosted their Annual &#8216;Finish the Ride And Finsh the Run&#8217;event to promote road saftey</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>
+<p>The post <a href="https://canyonsnews.com/finsh-he-ride/">Streets Are For Everyone hosted their Annual &#8216;Finish the Ride And Finsh the Run&#8217; event to promote road saftey</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>

 <br>